Pemi-adekanmi/Household-Electricity-Consumption-Forecasting/README.md

 - [ ] Add model monitoring and retraining pipeline
 - [ ] Deploy to cloud (AWS/GCP/Azure) with CI/CD

-## License

-This project is for educational purposes as part of ML Zoomcamp coursework.

 ## References